Facilities Coordinator: Job Description, Duties and Requirements

 According to the U.S. Bureau of Labor Statistics (BLS), the demand for facility managers is predicted to grow, with an estimated 15% increase in employment of administrative service managers from 2010 to 2020 (www.bls.gov).
-Because of the demand, these managers will need qualified individuals to assist them in their facility management work.
-Facility coordinators perform many duties similar to an administrative assistant.
-The BLS reported in May of 2012 that administrative assistants earned a median annual salary of $32,410.
+The BLS reported in May of 2013 that the median annual salary for administrative service managers was $82,310.

 Requirements for a Facilities Coordinator